Happily N'Ever After 2: Snow White—Another Bite @ the Apple

-Happily N'Ever After 2: Snow White—Another Bite @ the Apple is a 2009 computer-animated direct-to-video film and sequel to Happily N'Ever After released on DVD on March 24, 2009, which stars Helen Niedwick, Cam Clarke, Jim Sullivan, Kirk Thornton, Cindy Robinson, David Lodge, and Catherine Lavin.
-Mambo, Munk, Little Red Riding Hood, Rumpelstiltskin, the Fairy Godmother, and the Dwarves are the only characters to return from the first film.
+Happily N'Ever After 2: Snow White—Another Bite @ the Apple is a 2009 animated direct-to-video fantasy film and the sequel to Happily N'Ever After (2007).

+The film features the voices of Helen Niedwick, Cam Clarke, Jim Sullivan, Kirk Thornton, Cindy Robinson, David Lodge and Catherine Lavin.
+Mambo, Munk, Little Red Riding Hood, Rumpelstiltskin, the Fairy Godmother and the Dwarves are the only characters to return from the first film.

 None of the cast members and crew return for this film.
-Andy Dick is replaced by Jim Sullivan, Wallace Shawn is replaced by Kirk Thornton, and Michael McShane is replaced by David Lodge.
-Like its predecessor, the film received negative reviews.
+Andy Dick is replaced by Jim Sullivan, Wallace Shawn is replaced by Kirk Thornton and Michael McShane is replaced by David Lodge.

+Happily N'Ever After 2: Snow White—Another Bite @ the Apple was released on DVD on March 24, 2009 by Lionsgate Home Entertainment.

+The film received even worse reviews than its predecessor, criticizing its animation, writing, voice acting, characters and lesser connection to the first film.